mcastling/mcastling.github.io/NUItutorials/visuals.md

 ### Usage

-Here is an example of using a Primitive Visual, the actual shape is set via the property.
+Here is an example of using a Primitive Visual, the actual shape is set via the `Shape` property.

 ~~~{.cs}
 public int Shape